MlataIbrahim/Disaster-Response-Pipelines/README.md

 5. [Results](#results)

 ## Project Motivation <a name="ProjectMotivation"></a>
-This is Udacity Nanodegree Project,we will analyzing disaster data to build a model for an API that classifies disaster messages.
+This is a Udacity Nanodegree Project,we will analyzing disaster data to build a model for an API that classifies disaster messages.
-In this project you will find a data set [Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data/) from **Figure Eight** containing real messages that were sent during disaster events that have been sorted into 36 categories.
-These messages are sorted into specific categories such as Water, Hospitals, Aid-Related, that are specifically aimed at helping emergency personnel in their aid efforts.
+In this project you will find a data set [Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data/) from **Figure Eight** containing real messages that were sent during disaster events.
+These messages are sorted into 36 specific categories such as Water, Hospitals, Aid-Related, that are specifically aimed at helping emergency personnel in their aid efforts.
- You will find also a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.

 You will see the result on a web app where an emergency worker can input a new message and get classification results on several categories.
 The web app will also display visualizations of the data.